ontio/documentation/dev-website-docs/docs-en/DeveloperGuide/07-contributions-guide.md

 How you chose to structure an independent group, join another groups, or work as an individual contributor is entirely up to yourself.

-For new groups, welcome you to send proposals to: mathiasglintborg@ont.io and include e.g. structure of group, team, budget and initaitives.
+For new groups, welcome you to send proposals to: mathiasglintborg@ont.io and include e.g. structure of group, team, budget and initiatives.

-To join an existing Ontology contributor group, talk to us at [Ontology Discord](https://discord.gg/9zcTQNy) or meet the independt groups at [Ontology Community Develoepers](https://discord.gg/YWXB9kj).
+To join an existing Ontology contributor group, talk to us at [Ontology Discord](https://discord.gg/9zcTQNy) or meet the independent groups at [Ontology Community Developers](https://discord.gg/YWXB9kj).

-If you are independt contributor, talk to us at [Ontology Discord](https://discord.gg/9zcTQNy) and check out the [Developer Center](https://developer.ont.io/).
+If you are independent contributor, talk to us at [Ontology Discord](https://discord.gg/9zcTQNy) and check out the [Developer Center](https://developer.ont.io/).

 ## Technical contributions